 6-Data sharing and collaboration are made simple.

-Easy data sharing and collaboration is one of the strong features of cloud accounting.
+Easy data sharing and collaboration are some of the strong features of cloud accounting.
 Large corporations have a large number of employees.
 With cloud accounting, all stakeholders can utilize the same system without having to pay an individual license fee.
 Companies can thus provide access to all interested parties without incurring additional costs.

 7-Facilitating a paperless workplace